jarviscanada/jarvis_data_eng_PrinceSandhu/linux_sql/README.md

 # Improvements
 1. Create a Bash script to detect any hardware changes and update the `host_info` table accordingly.
 Would be significantly more convenient for long-term application use.
-2. Include more columna (power usage, temperature, etc.) in the `host_usage` table.
+2. Include more columns (power usage, temperature, etc.) in the `host_usage` table.
 Would greatly benefit the LCA team in making informed decisions about the system.
 3. Include a script to run all commands at once.